 You’re not going to sway them with blatantly emotional marketing tactics.
 (Not that they aren’t swayed by emotion.
 They key word here was “blatant.”)

 Step 1: Anything that can be proven should be.
 Use statistics, industry reports, research study results, and other fact-based data to prove how your product or service positively affects users or clients.

 Step 2: This is yet another area where case studies showing your success with others are highly effective.
-Don’t be afraid to tap into research and case studies from other companies that prove salient points.
+Don’t be afraid to tap into research from other companies that prove salient points.
 Product comparison charts can also quickly show how you stack up to the competition.